Rational solutions to the Variants of Erd\H{o}s- Selfridge superelliptic curves: and

 an equation $ax^\ell+by^\ell=(d^2)^\ell=z^\ell$ with $P(ab)\leq 2$.
 This is excluded by Lemma \ref{eq1} with $p=2$.
 Hence

 Then $3\nmid a_2a_5a_6$ and $(\beta_1, \beta_4)\in \{(1, \ell-1), (\ell-1, 1)\}$.
 Also note that $\al_2+\al_4+\al_6\equiv \al_1+\al_5\equiv 0 \pmod{3}$.

-Let $\ell=3$.
+We first let $\ell=3$.
 In Table 1 we list the cases depending on different choices of $j_2$ and the choices of $p,q$ to form the equation $[p,q].$ The equations in the last column of Table 1 are excluded by Lemma \ref{ell3}.